hpc-io/pdc/README.md

     BUILD_SHARED_LIBS                ON (or OFF if the library you link against requires static libraries)
-    CFLAGS                           -dynamic (this is required on NERSC machines)
+    CFLAGS                           -dynamic (this is required on NERSC machines) ENABLE_CHECKPOINT                ON (or OFF if no metadata checkpoint is needed) ENABLE_LUSTRE                    ON
+    ENABLE_MPI                       ON (or OFF if only used in serial mode) ENABLE_MULTITHREAD               OFF
+    ENABLE_TIMING                    OFF (or ON to enable PDC timer)

 Once you are done and do not see any errors, type 'g' to generate makefiles.